LucasBeserra/rocketseatchallengesocialtree/README.md

-# Getting Started with React
+# Getting Started with ReactJs

 Repository of one of the rocketseat discover challenges.
 I developed the page with ReactJs